Let’s play safe

 Another option is the laboratory blood test, which is highly accurate and often used to confirm Rapid Test results.
 The HIV self-test (Home test) has also become more popular, but if the result is positive or uncertain, it should always be confirmed at a clinic for accuracy.

-HIV Testing Technology in 2025 (4th Gen, NAT, Combo Test)
+HIV Testing Technology (4th Gen, NAT, Combo Test)

 HIV testing continues to advance for greater accuracy and faster results.
-By 2025, the 4th generation test is widely used, detecting both antibodies and antigens, which allows earlier detection compared to older methods.
+The 4th generation test is widely used, detecting both antibodies and antigens, which allows earlier detection compared to older methods.

 Another key technology is the Nucleic Acid Test (NAT), which directly identifies the virus’s genetic material, making it highly reliable for high-risk cases.
 There are also combo tests that combine different methods to further improve confidence in the results.